-Re-imagining Health Care Across the Continuum in 4D Vision: Dream, Discover, Design, Disseminate
+This year’s theme is: Reimagining Health Care Across the Continuum in 4-D Vision: Dream, Discover, Design, Disseminate

-We are fortunate this year to have as our keynote speaker Tara Hulsey, PhD, RN, CNE, FAAN.
-Dr. Hulsey is the Dean and E. Jane Martin Professor for the School of Nursing at West Virginia University (WVU).
-Dr. Hulsey has held numerous leadership roles at the local, state, national, and international levels, most recently as the chair of the United Nations and Global Health Advisory Council for the international honor society for nursing.
-Dr. Hulsey will stimulate and cultivate the possibilities of nursing innovation as she presents her current work in developing a new model of healthcare that will be delivered across the state of West Virginia.
-Dr. Hulsey will also share transformative ways the school of nursing is exploring avenues to strengthen care across the continuum by partnering with critical sites to address community health and health disparities.
-With her presentation, Dr. Hulsey offers tangible examples of how nursing is impacting the quality of care and outcomes in communities.
+See the possibilities of nursing innovation as Hulsey presents her current work in developing a new model of health care that will be delivered across the state of West Virginia.
+Hulsey also will discuss the transformative ways the school of nursing is exploring avenues to strengthen care across the continuum by partnering with critical sites to address community health and health disparities.
+In this presentation, you’ll see tangible examples of how nursing impacts the quality of care and outcomes in communities

-We are also excited to have as our general session presenter, Kathleen Vollman, MSN, RN, CCNS, FCCM, FAAN.
-Kathleen is a critical care clinical nurse specialist, educator, consultant and owner of Advancing Nursing LLC.
-She has published and lectured nationally and internationally on a variety of topics including pulmonary, critical care, prevention of health care acquired injuries, work culture and professional nursing to name a few.
-Her current work is focused on creating empowered work environments for nurses through the acquisition of greater skills and knowledge.
-This general session will highlight the power of the bedside nurse in driving nursing practice for the future.B
+Kathleen Vollman is a critical care clinical nurse specialist, educator, consultant and owner of Advancing Nursing LLC.
+She’s published and lectured nationally and internationally on a variety of topics, including pulmonary care, critical care, prevention of health care acquired injuries, work culture and professional nursing.